 Knowledge is power and that comes from using language.
 So for you to have meaningful conversations with your child about their learning, knowing the right questions to ask will help.

-Before we can begin to build onto our skills we need to know where our strengths lie and which areas need to be stretched with experiences.
-I have introduced the children to Howard

-Gardiner's Multiple Intelligences.
-We have been exploring some activities to become more familiar with them
+Before we can begin to build onto our skills, we need to know where our strengths lie and which areas need to be stretched with experiences.
+I have introduced the children to Howard Gardiner's Multiple Intelligences.
+We have been exploring some activities to become more familiar with them we've called them smarts for easier recognition.

-- · Verbal Linguistic -Word Smart
+- · Verbal Linguistic Word Smart

-- · Logical Mathematical -Maths Smart
+- · Logical Mathematical Maths Smart

 - · Visual Spatial -Art / Space Smart

 - · Musical Rhythmic Music Smart

-- · Bodily Kinesthetic -Body Smart
+- · Bodily Kinaesthetic -Body Smart

 - · Naturalist Nature Smart

 - · Interpersonal People Smart

 - · Intrapersonal Self Smart

-We all have these intelligences yet some of us have had more experience than others in them and so their skills are stronger.
+We all have these intelligences, yet some of us have had more experience than others in them and so their skills are stronger.
 We have been looking at ways we could plan to stretch the ones we are not strong in.